cosmos/cosmos-sdk/docs/ics/ics-xxx-signed-messages.md

       ]
     },
     "primaryType": {
-      "description": "The name of primary message type to sign.", "type": "string",
+      "description": "The name of primary message type to sign.
+This is needed for when there is more than one type defined besides `CosmosDomain`.", "type": "string",
       "minLength": 1
     },